How Car Finance Companies Fail Consumers

 • In reality Finance company should be inspecting the vehicle prior purchase of the vehicle and reducing payments of commissions to sellers.

-• Any disputes must be handled with the dealer or seller, effectively pushing responsibility away from the finance company.
+• Any disputes must be handled with the dealer or seller by finance company, effectively pushing responsibility away.

 This often leads to a frustrating situation where the consumer is left without a clear avenue for recourse, even though they might have valid claims under the Consumer Rights Act 2015.
 So as FCA are failing to clamp down on this issue.